 Of course, all this is very dependent on the agency, role, and region of the country where you are employed.
 Specific jobs within law enforcement have different median salary levels:

 Military police are particularly concerned with traffic management and route security—which could make them a good fit for transit and railroad policing positions in the civilian world.

 There’s also a predictable salary ladder when it comes to agency size and job responsibility.
 The big federal law enforcement agencies are the alpha wolves in policing salaries:

 Earning a Degree to Power Your Police Career After Military Service

 More and more jobs in American life are moving toward requiring college degrees.
-You definitely need to have these on your radar if you are looking for promotion or for top-paying law enforcement jobs.
-But choosing the right degree level will depend on both your benefits and your goals.
+It’s not a bad idea to have a degree on your radar if you are looking to compete for promotions to leadership and investigative jobs.
+But choosing the right degree level will depend on both your military education benefits and your goals.